 There are 2 types of stem cell transplantation, depending on the source of the replacement blood stem cells: autologous (AUTO) and allogeneic (ALLO).

 In an AUTO transplant, the patient’s own stem cells are used.
-The stem cells are collected from the patient when he or she is in remission from previous treatment.
+The stem cells are collected from the patient when he or she is in remission after previous treatment.
 The stem cells are then frozen until they are needed.
-This type of transplant is a means of intensifying chemotherapy doses to destroy residual tumor cells while providing stem cells to permit normal bone marrow and blood cells to recover from the intensive, high-dose chemotherapy.
+An AUTO transplant allows for more intense chemotherapy doses to destroy leftover lymphoma cells followed by returning the saved stem cells to the body so the bone marrow and blood cells to recover from the intensive, high-dose chemotherapy.

 In an ALLO transplant, stem cells are obtained from a donor whose tissue matches the patient’s on a genetic level.
-Testing to see if a donor’s tissue matches that of the patient’s is called HLA-typing.
-Most often, a patient’s brother or sister serves as the donor, although an unrelated person can be a donor as well.
+Testing to see if a donor’s tissue matches that of the patient’s is called HLA typing.
+Most often, a patient’s brother, sister, or other relative serves as the donor, although an unrelated person can be a donor as well.
 The patient receives chemotherapy to stop his or her immune system from destroying the donor’s cells.
 The goal of an ALLO transplant is for the donor’s immune system to destroy the patient’s cancer cells.